 Water Powered Technologies' large Venturo pump is an ideal vehicle for hydro generation.
 Using proven zero energy design, it pumps water from a flowing source to high level ponds and reservoirs where the water can then be fed back 'on demand' through turbine electricity generators.
 These systems, in adequate numbers, could provide an efficient means of buffering to the national grid, whereby this locally held power resource could be called on during the peak demand periods to prevent the risk of power outages.
 And because they could act locally, a Venturo system for hydro generation would incur lower transmission losses than other centralised alternatives.

 The benefit of this system is that it provides flexibility so that a relatively small and compact high pressure turbine can be utilised instead of a conventional large pre-set pressure system.
 This means that the generator can operate over a large range of flow conditions and although not operating at peak efficiency, can produce electricity at a lower capital cost and provide periodically, much greater outputs.

-Would you like to know more about our Hydro Generation?
+Want to know more about Hydro Generation?